FlashCrafter Logo

 Tekmetric has earned a loyal following for its clean, modern interface that feels refreshingly different from legacy shop management software.
 The real-time reporting dashboard gives owners instant visibility into technician productivity, average repair order value, and customer retention metrics.
 If you love data, you will love Tekmetric.

-Pricing starts at $199/month per location, which is competitive for the features offered.
+Pricing starts at quality-focused growth plan per location, which is competitive for the features offered.
 The digital inspections are solid, though not quite as polished as Shop-Ware.
 Where Tekmetric falls short is marketing: like most shop management systems, it focuses on operations rather than customer acquisition.
 You will still need a separate website and marketing solution.

 Mitchell 1 Manager SE